Hosting COM Servers with an MCP Server

 Challenges

-The main challenge I had to create a work-around for was that sometimes calling Invoke or Get/Set Property on a COM object actually returns a new COM object.
-That was a corner case I hadn’t anticipated and it took some time to figure out how to abstract that via MCP, and it’s probably a bit hacky at the moment, but it works.
+The main challenge I had was to create a work-around for when calling Invoke or Get/Set Property on a COM object actually returns a new COM object.
+That corner case was not anticipated until I did testing, and it took time to figure out how to abstract that via MCP, and it’s probably a bit hacky at the moment, but it works.
+There are likely more such edge cases.

 Security

-The result is pretty impressive, I installed the MCP server with Claude and it can now create, open and edit Excel files, save them, then open Outlook and send them via email.
+The result is pretty impressive!
+After connecting the MCP server with Claude it can create, open and edit Excel files, save them, then open Outlook and send them via email.
+Pretty cool stuff.

 basic interaction com-mcp-server

-There is also SAPI COM object that I used to have Claude speak and as you might well be aware of there many other possibilities available with COM.
+There is also SAPI COM object that I used to have Claude speak.
+There are many other capabilities available with COM.

-This opens up the door for sophisticated automation, software and agents that can perform precise actions at the API/COM level, rather then depending on clicking on UI elements.
+This opens up the door for interesting automation avenues, like AI agents that can perform precise actions at the API/COM level, rather than depending on clicking on UI elements.

 Conclusion

-Hope this was an interesting read to demonstrate the power of MCP and how one can build a quite sophisticated Windows automation MCP server that allows to control many aspects of Windows and Office (and many other vendors).
+This demonstrates the power of MCP in combination with COM, and how one can build a quite sophisticated Windows automation MCP server that allows to control many aspects of Windows and Office, and a lot more.

 Happy hacking.